alserglab/coresh-docs/pages/output.md

 ```

 - **Expanded Summary**: Click the "+" icon next to each record to view additional details, such as positively and negatively correlated words, experiment summaries, and relevant metadata.
-- **Explore Gene Expression Data**: Direct links allow users to explore experiment data in detail using external tools like the [Phantasus Web App](https://elifesciences.org/articles/85722) for interactive visualization and analysis.
+- **Explore Gene Expression Data**: Direct links allow users to explore experiment data in detail using external tools like the [Phantasus Web App](https://elifesciences.org/articles/85722) {cite}`kleverov2024phantasus` for interactive visualization and analysis.

-### Features:
+### Features
 - **Search Records**: A search bar lets users filter matched experiments by keywords, titles, or GSE IDs.
 - **Pagination**: Navigate large result sets using pagination, with customizable entries per page.
 - **Download CSV**: Export the complete table of matched experiments for external analysis.